 or

 being

-the linearized Cotton tensor, which is symmetric, free divergence and traceless.
+the linearized Cotton tensor, which is symmetric, freely divergence and traceless.
 If the spacetime is flat, this action is the linearized topologically massive gravity.
-But this is not the case, we have the topologically massive gravity augmented with a self dual action for $e_{mn}$.
+But this is not the case, we have the topologically massive gravity augmented with a self-dual action for $e_{mn}$.
 On a flat spacetime, each of the two terms can make unstable the topologically massive gravity, the hamiltonian is not bounded from below (\cite{AAK}) although some restrictions of mass ratio might restore unitarity (\cite{varios1}).
 It will deserve an additional study of the action (\ref{59}).

-\section{CONCLUSIONS}
+\section{Conclusions}

 We have seen how the scalar excitation of the partially massless in three dimensions can be understood as emerging from the linearized Einstein-Hilbert action, when it is turned on (A)dS gravitational background.
 This phenomenon was extended to higher dimensions, where mixed symmetry fields are locally trivial, for instance the Curtright field in four dimensions.
-Moreover, the self dual massive gravity on (A)dS background looks like the partially massless coupled with a triadic Chern-Simons term, which generates a change from the partially massless mode to a massive spin 2 mode.
-From the self dual action we have obtained a new physical model described by second order field equations and having explicit partially massless symmetry.
-Finally, we have seen that the equivalence with the purely topologically massive gravity on (A)dS is spoiled by a triadic self dual action, as is indicated in (\ref{59}).
+Moreover, the self-dual massive gravity on (A)dS background looks like the partially massless theory coupled with a triadic Chern-Simons term, generates a change from the partially massless mode to a massive spin-2 mode.
+From the self-dual action, we have obtained a new physical model described by second-order field equations and having explicit partially massless symmetry.
+Finally, we have seen that the equivalence with the purely topologically massive gravity on (A)dS is spoiled by a triadic self-dual action, as is indicated in (\ref{59}).